 A tactic designed to protect against phishing attacks is the creation of backup system copies.
 By making these copies, a person can revert to an uncorrupted system if a phishing attack is suspected.

-In addition, check out this video we created on Email Phishing.
+In addition, check out this video we created on how to avoid email phishing.